Economic history of World War I: Germany

 The military took an increasingly dominant role in setting economic priorities and in direct control of vital industries.
 It was usually inefficient, but it performed very well in aircraft.
-The army set prices and wages, gave out draft exemptions, guaranteed the supply of credit and raw materials, limited patent rights, and supervised management–labor relationships.
+The Imperial German Army set prices and wages, gave out draft exemptions, guaranteed the supply of credit and raw materials, limited patent rights, and supervised management–labor relationships.
 The industry expanded very rapidly with high quality products and many innovations, and paid wages well above the norm for skilled workers.

 Total spending by the national government reached 170 billion marks during the war, of which taxes covered only 8%, and the rest was borrowed from German banks and private citizens.
 Eight national war loans reached out to the entire population and raised 100 million marks.
 It proved almost impossible to borrow money from outside.
 The national debt rose from only 5 billion marks in 1914 to 156 billion in 1918.
 These bonds became worthless in 1923 because of hyperinflation.

 As the war went on conditions deteriorated rapidly on the home front, with severe food shortages reported in all urban areas by 1915.
 Causes involved the transfer of many farmers and food workers into the military, an overburdened railroad system, shortages of coal, and the British blockade that cut off imports from abroad.
 The winter of 1916–1917 was known as the "turnip winter", because that vegetable, usually fed to livestock, was used by people as a substitute for potatoes and meat, which were increasingly scarce.
 Thousands of soup kitchens were opened to feed the hungry people, who grumbled that the farmers were keeping the food for themselves.
 Even the army had to cut the rations for soldiers.
 Morale of both civilians and soldiers continued to sink.